wemersonjanuario/laravelpdf/README.md

 ## Saving the PDF

-l4pdf uses [League\Flysystem](https://github.com/thephpleague/flysystem) to save the file to the local or remote filesystems.
+laravelpdf uses [League\Flysystem](https://github.com/thephpleague/flysystem) to save the file to the local or remote filesystems.

 ### Usage